How to Start a Mary Garden in 7 Easy Steps is a post by contributing writer Stephanie from Harrington Harmonies.

-Now that you know what you will by, what they mean for you, and where you should place them you can begin planting.
+Now that you know what you will buy, what they mean to you, and where you should place them, you can begin planting.
 This is the easy and fun part.

-- Garden stones, pinwheels, or other item to represent your prayer requests.
-Add and remove as requested and granted.
+• Garden stones, pinwheels, or other items to represent your prayer requests.
+Add or remove as requested and granted.

-- Add decorative ladybugs to your garden.
+• Add decorative ladybugs to your garden.
 These are easy to paint from round stones!
-Or add real ones for that mater.
-Do you know they get their name because after farmers had prayed for their crops “Our Lady’s Beetles” came and ate all the pests that were destroying the crops.
-And that’s why we now call them lady bugs having originated from Our Lady’s Bugs.
+Or add real ones, for that matter.
+Do you know they get their name because after farmers had prayed for their crops “Our Lady’s Beetles” came and ate all the pests that were destroying the crops?
+And that’s why we now call them ladybugs having originated from Our Lady’s Bugs.

-- Add items that relate to Mary by her many names.
+• Add items that relate to Mary by her many names.
 We are adding a large clam shell and other shells because Mary is known as the Star of the Sea.
-What other names can you and your children thin of for Mary?
+What other names can you and your children think of for Mary?
 Have them choose items to adorn the garden to represent those names.

-- Add a bench to sit on for prayer and meditation.
+• Add a garden bench to sit on for prayer and meditation.

 These are just a few of the things you can do with your Mary garden.
 It’s so easy to set it up in a way that reflects your own devotion to Mary.